Don't you hate it when people who think they're smart ask dumb questions like, "What happens when an irresistible force meets an immovable object?"

 Why can light pass through glass?

 Why can light pass through glass but not wood, metal, or other materials?
 It's not because glass is soft and wispy, like smoke or air.
-Light can even pass clearly through diamond, which is one of the hardest materials in existence.
+Light can even pass clearly through diamond, one of the hardest materials in existence.

 I have two levels of answers for you.
-First is the commonly-spoken-layman-answer that is easy to understand but is not really true:
+First is the commonly-spoken-layman-answer that is easy to understand but is not true:

 Light passes through glass because the electrons in the glass